What To Look For in the Cheapest Car Insurance

 - Your choice of repair shop.
 Instead, they’ll make you choose a “preferred” shop.
 Parts will probably be aftermarket, meaning they weren’t made by your car’s original manufacturer.

 - Full glass coverage.
 Without full glass coverage, you’ll have to pay a deductible to get cracked or broken windows repaired.

 Where to find good cheap car insurance

-Keep in mind that you might not find the cheapest car insurance from cheap auto insurance companies.
+Keep in mind that you might not find the best-priced car insurance from the larger auto insurance companies.
 Wait, what?!
-By this we mean that insurers that advertise low-cost, stripped-down policies might actually give you a higher rate than conventional auto insurers.
+By this, we mean that insurers that advertise low-cost, stripped-down policies might actually give you a higher rate than conventional auto insurers.
 If you have decent credit and a clean driving record, you can get affordable quotes from several different companies.
 The only way to find out is to compare!
 Get free quotes in minutes from compare.com.